Upcoming RMN - 11 June 2026

 The session will feature speakers from across the sector:

-- Paula Trcek (South East Water) - Managing approval processes for time-expired records
+- Paula Trcek (South East Water) - Managing approval processes of time-expired records

-- David Robinson (City of Greater Geelong) - Building organisational support for records compliance
+- David Robinson (City of Greater Geelong) - Building organisational buy-in for records compliance

 - Rachel Newnham (PROV) - An overview of PROV's Recordkeeping Assessment Tool (RKAT).

-The program will also include updates from Justine Heazlewood our Director and Keeper of Public Records on current projects and releases.
+The program will also include updates from Rebecca Parker our Assistant Director, Government Services on current projects and releases.

 This session will provide practical insights and shared experiences.